QubesOS/qubes-core-admin/doc/qubes-storage.rst

    operation (cleanup temporary files etc); this methods is called always after :py:meth:`~qubes.storage.Volume.import_data` regardless if operation was successful or not
- - :py:meth:`~qubes.storage.Volume.import_volume` - import data from another volume
+ - :py:meth:`~qubes.storage.Volume.import_volume` - import data from another volume.
+TODO this is used when self.snap_on_data=True and self.source exists
  - :py:meth:`~qubes.storage.Volume.resize` - resize volume
  - :py:meth:`~qubes.storage.Volume.revert` - revert volume state to a given revision
  - :py:attr:`~qubes.storage.Volume.revisions` - collection of volume revisions (to use